From scratch Lemon Icebox Pie is just what summer ordered! It’s sweet, tart, creamy, nutty and best served cold!

-Fill pie crust with filling and bake for 15-20 minutes, or until custard is set.
+Pour lemon custard into the pie crust and bake for 15-20 minutes, or until custard is set.
 It should have just a slight wobble in the middle when set.

 - Refrigerate or freeze pie until ready to serve.

 Top with fresh fruit and whipped cream.

 - If you don't have a zester or a microplane, use a vegetable peeler to remove the zest.
 If any white pith comes along, scrape it off with a paring knife and then chop the zest with a chefs knife until very fine.

 You might also like: